SEOMarketingGuideVisibility

 1. Title Tag and Meta Description

-Bad: "Home Page - Mario Rossi Ltd"
+Weak: "Home Page - Mario Rossi Ltd"

-Good: "Turnkey Renovations Milan | Quote in 24h - Mario Rossi"
+Effective: "Turnkey Renovations in Milan | Quote in 24h - Mario Rossi"

-2. Hierarchy (H1, H2, H3)
+2. Heading Hierarchy (H1, H2, H3)

-H1: What the page is about (Only one!).
+H1: what the page is about (only one).

-H2: Main concepts.
+H2: the main concepts.

 3. E-E-A-T (Experience, Expertise, Authoritativeness, Trustworthiness)